RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### controller_preview_canvas()

+#### Description
+Creates a pop up window to preview your current image object on your computer screen.

 #### Syntax
 ``controller_preview_canvas(image)``

 #### Parameters
 ***Image* image:** image object to be previewed

-#### Description
-creates a pop up window to preview your current image object on your computer screen.

 #### Returns
 None